 XI.
 REMOVAL OF TRUSTEE.
 In some instances, a divorce client may wish to leave a trust in force, but want to remove the trustee of the trust, whether that be the other spouse or a third person.
-If the prescribed method for naming a replacement trustee is not desirable, a request to remove a trustee could be coupled with a request to modify the terms of the trust pertaining to the appointment of a successor trustee.
+If the method for naming a replacement trustee set out in the trust agreement is not desirable, a request to remove a trustee could be coupled with a request to modify the terms of the trust pertaining to the appointment of a successor trustee.
 Texas Prop.
 Code § 112.054, entitled "Judicial Modification, Reformation, or Termination of Trusts," permits a court to order that a trustee be changed, or prohibited from certain actions authorized by the trust.